 Tulane's biography lists the now-familiar sequence of his major books: Kissinger, Franklin, Einstein, Steve Jobs, The Innovators, Leonardo da Vinci, The Code Breaker, and Elon Musk.
 Seen together, they do not represent random prestige shopping.
 They reveal a consistent interest in makers, organizers, and empire builders, people whose work remade the rules around them.

 He is especially drawn to subjects who turn intellect into systems.
 Franklin was a wit, a writer, and a network builder.
 Jobs was a product obsessive and a ruthless editor of teams and taste.
 Doudna became the public face of a new genetic frontier.
-Musk, in Isaacson's latest blockbuster, is both inventor figure and managerial storm.
+Musk, in Isaacson's 2023 biography, is both inventor figure and managerial storm.

 The "genius" label partly obscures the method.
 Isaacson is at his best when he shows that genius is rarely solitary.
 It happens inside institutions, around collaborators, beside rivals, and under pressure from money, politics, or war.